mel4ni3/codejam3-pokemon/README.md

 4. All of the above
 5. Quit menu

-The pokemon that apear with images if you search for them are:
+The pokemon that appear with ascii art if you search for them are:
 1. Pikachu
 2. Jigglypuff
 3. Bulbasaur
 4. Charizard
 5. Squirtle

+All pokemon will show pixelated images, the ones above will show ascii art and images.